zhouy-v/jsketcher/web/docs/BOOLEAN_OPPERATIONS.md

 # ![](../img/cad/subtract32.png)SUBTRACT
 Subtract allows one solid to be used as a cuttong tool for another sold.
 Usefull for making hole features.
+Selection A will have selection B removed from it.

 ![](img/bool-SUBTRACT.gif)